qiboteam/qibo/doc/source/advancedexamples.rst

-When studying dynamics people are usually interested not only in the final state vector but also observing how physical quantities change during the time evolution.
+When studying dynamics people are usually interested not only in the final state vector but also in observing how physical quantities change during the time evolution.
 This is possible using callbacks.
 For example, in the above case we can track how <X> changes as follows:

 .. code-block::  python

+    import numpy as np
-    from qibo import callbacks
+    from qibo import hamiltonians, models, callbacks

+    nqubits = 4
     # Define a callback that calculates the energy (expectation value) of the X Hamiltonian
     observable = callbacks.Energy(hamiltonians.X(nqubits))
     # Create evolution object using the above callback and a time step of dt=1e-3
     evolve = models.StateEvolution(hamiltonians.Z(nqubits), dt=1e-3,
                                    callbacks=[observable])
     # Evolve for total time t=1
+    initial_state = np.ones(2 ** nqubits) / np.sqrt(2 ** nqubits)
     final_state = evolve(final_time=1, initial_state=initial_state)

     print(observable[:])